 - Is space an issue?
 Do you want a water cooler that will take up a small amount of space in your home or office, or do you want a unit that will hide discreetly on a countertop corner or under the sink?
 If you want a more unobtrusive system, a water filtration system is probably your best bet.

 - How many people will be using the water supply?
 If your water usage is moderate to heavy, it may make sense to invest in a water filtration system for the hassle-free convenience and cost savings.
 If you hardly use any water, bottled water may work best.

 Contact Long’s EcoWater for Your Drinking Water Needs

-When you need a water filtration or purification system, turn to Long’s EcoWater for trusted advice and expertise.
+When you need a water filtration, purification system, or water softener installed, turn to Long’s EcoWater for trusted advice and expertise in the Lehigh Valley.
 We’ve been in business for over 70 years, and we know the ins and outs of water.

 We offer water filters for businesses and homes, so you’ll be sure to have safe drinking water whether you’re at home or the office.
 Our whole-home filtration systems use reverse osmosis to help remove bad smells, unpleasant tastes and impurities like metal deposits from your water.
 And our water purification systems, such as microbiological filters, help keep your home or business free from harmful pathogens.

 Contact us today to learn more about filtered water.